megahomyak/blog/README.md

 that was found in the file (if the heading wasn't found, the file name without the extension is used instead).

-Oh, and also it re-colors the index server-side every time it is accessed (done using a vector of all possible re-colors, so it is very cheap and happens server-side).
+Oh, and also it re-colors the index server-side every time it is accessed.
 Neat, isn't it?

 # Why?